google/WebFundamentals/src/content/en/updates/2019/01/shape-detection.md

 Purely checking for the existence of the constructors to feature detect the Shape Detection API doesn’t suffice, as Chrome on Linux and Chrome OS currently still expose the detectors, but they are known to not work ([bug](https://crbug.com/920961)).
-As a temporary measure, we instead recommend doing feature detection like this:
+As a temporary measure, we instead recommend a *defensive programming* approach by doing feature detection like this:

 ```js
 const supported = await (async () => 'FaceDetector' in window &&